kinzorize/Redshift-Glue-SNS-StepFunction-Project/README.md

 * use the AWS CLI to create a unique bucket and copy the python files to the S3 bucket.
 * Create a connection on AWS Glue using your Redshift cluster information.
 * Create an IAM Glue Role with Policy
+* Create an AWS glue job for the rs_query.py file and include the redshift_module inside the python shell then run it.
+* Create another 3 AWS Glue jobs for reviewschema.sql, etl.sql & topreviews.sql and attach the IAM Glue Role created initially then run accordingly.
+* Verify the external schema using Redshift Spectrum.
+* Create a SNS topic then create a subscription using either email or SMS but SMS Notification cost more.
+* create a Step Function and also create
+* Execute the step function
+* Create QuickSight to visualize the data and do the business analytics.

+# Data Source

+- Data was source from public amazon S3 public bucket in parquet file format.
+- Link : s3://amazon-reviews-pds/parquet/